bentroutman/dfs-prop-modeling/README.md

 # DFS Prop Modeling
 This project investigates player prop modeling and market movements using publicly available data from Daily Fantasy Sports (DFS) platforms like PrizePicks and Underdog.
 Model demonstrated a consistent predictive edge, with estimated ROI of 14.8% on Underdog and 14.4% on PrizePicks, corresponding to ~57.6% hit rates per prop.
 It focuses on automated data collection, cleaning, and predictive modeling to estimate expected value (EV) and identify inefficiencies in player props.
-Prop lines are compared to equivalent props on various DFS sites and sportsbooks to identify price and/or line discrepancies.
+Prop lines are compared to equivalent props on various DFS sites and sportsbooks (Pinnacle, DraftKings) to identify price and/or line discrepancies.

 ---